Messages (Orchestral Manoeuvres in the Dark song): Legacy

 "Messages" has been named as one of 1980's best singles.
 Classic Pop placed the song at no. 5 in both the "Top 20 Liverpudlian Singles of the 80s", and OMD's "Top 25 Tracks".
 In the latter piece, the magazine observed "one hell of a [synthesizer] melody", and lauded the lyric, "memories are uncertain friends".
 "Messages" was voted by Electronic Sound readers as the 18th-greatest electronic song in history, and was included in BBC Radio 6 Music's "500 Extraordinary Tracks That Tell the Story of Alternative Music".

 Ricky Wilde, brother and collaborator of Kim Wilde, cited the "gorgeous" song – in particular its ostinato synthesizer riff – as a major influence during the composition of Kim's 1981 hit "Kids in America".
 Scott Simon of Our Daughter's Wedding likened the opening riff of his band's "Lawnchairs" to that of "Messages", calling it "something of an homage".
 Singer-songwriter Jane Weaver cited the "amazing" track as being important to her musical development.
 "Messages" has been covered by artists including White Town and Frost, and musician/producer Lowfish used the line "memories are uncertain friends" as the title of his 2010 studio album.
 The song was featured in the second series of crime drama Ashes to Ashes (2009).

-In a 1994 interview, synth-pop artist Gary Numan selected "Messages" as one of the 12 tracks with special personal significance to him.
-In 2011, physicist/musician Brian Cox named the record as one of eight that he would take if he were to be cast away on a desert island.
+In a 1994 instalment of Melody Makers "Rebellious Jukebox" interview series, synth-pop artist Gary Numan selected "Messages" as one of the 12 tracks with special personal significance to him.
+Appearing on BBC Radio 4 in 2011, physicist/musician Brian Cox named the record as one of eight that he would take if he were to be cast away on a desert island.
 Author and former Die Krupps bassist, Rudi Esch, described "Messages" as "amazing" and his "personal favourite" from OMD, adding that it is "surely the UK's answer to [Kraftwerk's] 'Antenna'."